huntdatacenter/docs/docs/faq/users.md

 ### How long can I keep my account?

 You can keep your account as long as you are actively working in your lab.
 We deactivate accounts that have not been used for 180 days for security reasons.

+### Will I loose my data if I get deactivated?

+No, not as long as your lab is active.
+We will deactivate your account, although we do not delete your data as long as the lab is active.
+Please note that your lab leader has the same ability to delete, change or share data the lab under their control regardless if you your account is active or deactived.

 ### Can I reactivate my old account?